-The Chief Financial Officer is responsible for ensuring the College complies with its legal obligations under the Public Contracts Regulations 2015, including the obligation to publish advertisements on the Find a Tender Service.
+The Director of Finance is responsible for ensuring the College complies with its legal obligations under the Public Contracts Regulations 2015, including the obligation to publish advertisements on the Find a Tender Service.

-The Director of Finance, Funding, MIS and Exams will advise Heads of Department / Faculty on the procurement thresholds that are currently in operation and governed by the Public Contracts Regulations 2015.
+The Director of Finance will advise Heads of Department / Faculty on the procurement thresholds that are currently in operation and governed by the Public Contracts Regulations 2015.
 A breach of these regulations can result in action being taken by a potential supplier.

-It is the responsibility of Heads of Department / Faculty to ensure that their members of staff comply with regulations by notifying the Director of Finance, Funding, MIS and Exams of any purchase that is likely to exceed the thresholds.
+It is the responsibility of Heads of Department / Faculty to ensure that their members of staff comply with regulations by notifying the Director of Finance of any purchase that is likely to exceed the thresholds.
 The tender legally needs to be posted on FTS and to follow the procedures set out in the Public Contracts Regulations 2015.

 Where the purchase is likely to be subject to the Public Contracts Regulations 2015, then budget holders should consider (instead of running a full FTS procurement) using a framework agreement offered by a purchasing consortia of which the College is a member.
-If it is not possible to obtain the necessary goods or services using such a route, then advice should be sought from the Director of Finance, Funding, MIS and Exams.
+If it is not possible to obtain the necessary goods or services using such a route, then advice should be sought from the Director of Finance.